mcbryde/managing/README.md

 # Hello!
 I'm Mike
 Welcome!
-This is a quick overview of what you can expect from me as a manager; how I think about management & work, general logistical stuff, and some random stuff about me.
+This is a quick overview of what you can expect from me as your manager; how I think about management & work, general logistical stuff, and some random stuff about me.

 This is _not_ a full step-by-step of how I work and how to work with me; that's constantly evolving (and different for each working relationship I have).
 This is a quick start guide on the basics.